zeroluck/docs/sources/articles/operations/index.md

 # Restarting Apache service

-The apache service in ubuntu is known as apache2 and for CentOS it's called httpd.
+The Apache service in Ubuntu is known as Apache2 and for CentOS it's called httpd.

-## Restart apache in Ubuntu
+## Restart Apache in Ubuntu

 `/etc/init.d/apache2 restart`

-## Restart apache in CentOS
+## Restart Apache in CentOS

 `/etc/init.d/httpd restart`